GhaithA-M/CS2_CFG/README.md

 # CS2_CFG
-A web app for CS2 server operators, it generates a pretty, commented **server.cfg** file.
+A web app for CS2 server operators, it generates organized and commented **server.cfg** cvars.

-The CVars come from the default **gamemode_casual.cfg** configuration file that runs on fresh CS2 servers.
+The cvars are derived from the default **gamemode_casual.cfg** configuration file that runs on fresh official CS2 casual servers.
-Included in the **python** folder is a simple script which automates the process of adapting the **gamemode_casual.cfg** file to the format accepted by **cvars.js**.
+Included in the **python** folder is a simple script which automates the process of adapting the **gamemode_casual.cfg** file to the syntax format accepted by **cvars.js**.

-Input your cvar values and copy / paste the output into your **server.cfg** file.
+Input your cvar variable and copy / paste the output into your **server.cfg** file.

 ----------------------------------------------------------------------------------
 Custom **cvars.js**: